cmcneile/compileSciDac/README.md

 Scripts
 --------

-Below is a script to compile the libraries in SCALAR mode. scripts/compile_scidac.sh
+The script scripts/compile_scidac.sh is used to compile the libraries in SCALAR mode.

 It probably doesn't use the optimal set of parameters.